Analysis of a non-local and non-linear Fokker-Planck model for cell crawling migration: Introduction

 Moreover, the solution strongly converges in $L^1$ towards the unique stationary state $G_M (x) $ and the rate is exponential. \end{theorem}

 Solutions of \eqref{eq:modele_1D} may become unbounded in finite time (so-called blow-up).
-This occurs if the mass M is above the critical mass: $M > 1$, and for an asymmetric enough initial profile. \begin{theorem} Assume $M>1$ and the first moment shifted of 1 is small: $\tilde{\bJ}(0) < (M-1)/2$.
+This occurs if the mass M is above the critical mass: $M > 1$, and for an asymmetric enough initial profile, measured with the first momentum shifted in $x=-1$ of $c$, $\tilde{\bJ}(t) = \int_{-1}^1 (x+1) c(t,x)\D x$. \begin{theorem} Assume $M>1$ and the initial first moment shifted of 1 is small: $\tilde{\bJ}(0) < (M-1)/2$.
 Assume in addition that $c_0$ satisfies $c_0(-1)-c_0(1)>1$.
 Then the solution to \eqref{eq:modele_1D} - \eqref{eq:CL_modele_1D} with initial data $c(0,x) = c_0(x)$ blows-up in finite time. \end{theorem}

 In Figure \ref{simus:cas_direct}, we illustrate Theorems \ref{th:1D} and \ref{th:BU}.

 Although in the present biological context, blow-up of solutions is interpreted as cell polarisation, such a blow-up in finite time might be questionable.
 Indeed a strong instability drives the system towards an inhomogeneous state and blow-up corresponds to the case where the drift becomes infinite.
 The boundary condition \eqref{eq:CL_modele_1D} which is responsible for infinite drift turns out to be unrealistic from a biophysical viewpoint.
 On the way towards a more realistic model, we distinguish between cytoplasmic content $c(t, x)$ and the concentration of trapped molecules on the boundary at $x = \pm 1$ : $\mu_\pm (t)$.
 Then the exchange of molecules at the boundary is described by very simple kinetics.